VILLAGE INVESTORS PROGRAMME

 vulnerable children are being better provided for because of the VIP.

-is the average amount that each VIP member receives after one savings cycle.
+is the average amount that each VIP member received after one savings cycle in 2019.

 “Once we have saved our money, we put all of it on the table and we lend it to each other.
 We use the money from our businesses and then return it with interest.”